cassied22/AC215_Dashers/tests/README.md

 - Integration Tests(System Tests):
   - Since we only have two components, our integration tests serve the same purpose as system tests.
   - The integration tests environment is defined in the docker-compose.yml file in the tests/integration directory.
-  - In this integrated environment, recipe-rag-cli service, chromadb, and food-detection service all have their containers running.
-We test the interaction between LLM's API endpoint by checking the response code of these APIs using our mock input to verify the interaction and integration between different application components.
+  - In this integrated environment, the container for recipe-rag-cli service, chromadb, and food-detection service will all be run.
+We test the interaction between API endpoints by checking the response code of calling these APIs using our mock input to verify the interaction and integration between different application components.
   - The test results are reported within the CI pipeline, providing visibility into the success or failure of each test run.

 **Automated Testing Implementation**